juhnix/cems/README.md

 emsMsb	   does the same to a MSB bus of a V4K installation

-emsCommand shall send commands to the MMC110 or the RC310 of a Buderus system
+emsCommand shall send commands (in the future, wip) to the MMC110 or the RC310 of a Buderus system

 emsMonitor show the same values from the shared memeory